Bhramaram: Soundtrack

 The soundtrack features two songs composed by Mohan Sithara, with lyrics by Anil Panachooran.

 Release

 The film was released on 25 June 2009.

 Reception

-The film got mostly positive reviews.
-The film was widely appreciated for Mohanlal's performance.
-Many directors had commented on the style of making and maintaining suspense.
+The film got positive reviews.
+It was widely appreciated for Mohanlal's performance.
+Many directors commented on the style of making and maintaining suspense.
 The film got overwhelmingly positive reviews from critics.
-The film was dubbed in Telugu under the same title.
+It was dubbed in Telugu under the same title.